neoforged/Documentation/docs/gui/screens.md

     }

     @Override
-    public void buildVertices(VertexConsumer consumer, float z) {
+    public void buildVertices(VertexConsumer consumer) {
         // Build the vertices using the vertex format specified by the pipeline
         // For GUI, uses quads with position and color
-        // Color must be in ARGB format consumer.addVertexWith2DPose(this.pose, 0,  0,  z).setUv(0, 0).setColor(0xFFFFFFFF);
+        // Color must be in ARGB format consumer.addVertexWith2DPose(this.pose, 0,   0).setUv(0, 0).setColor(0xFFFFFFFF);
-        consumer.addVertexWith2DPose(this.pose, 0,  10, z).setUv(0, 1).setColor(0xFFFFFFFF);
+        consumer.addVertexWith2DPose(this.pose, 0,  10).setUv(0, 1).setColor(0xFFFFFFFF);
-        consumer.addVertexWith2DPose(this.pose, 10, 10, z).setUv(1, 1).setColor(0xFFFFFFFF);
+        consumer.addVertexWith2DPose(this.pose, 10, 10).setUv(1, 1).setColor(0xFFFFFFFF);
-        consumer.addVertexWith2DPose(this.pose, 10, 0,  z).setUv(1, 0).setColor(0xFFFFFFFF);
+        consumer.addVertexWith2DPose(this.pose, 10,  0).setUv(1, 0).setColor(0xFFFFFFFF);
     }
 });
 ```

 ### Element Ordering

 So far, the elements shown above have only been operating on XY coordinates.
-The Z coordinate, on the other hand, is automatically computed based upon the elements render order.
-Starting at a Z of `0`, each element is rendered `0.01` in front of the previous element.
-3D elements are drawn to a 2D texture before being rendered to the screen, so Z-fighting rarely, if ever, occurs.
+The Z coordinate, in this particular instance, is ignored, as all of the elements drawn to the screen use a `RenderPipeline` that disables the depth test.
+Even the 3D elements with their more advanced pipelines are drawn to a 2D texture using `RenderPipeline#GUI_TEXTURED_PREMULTIPLIED_ALPHA` by default, which does the same, preventing any Z-fighting in common use cases.

-During the render phase, each stratum is rendered in order, with the nodes in the node list rendered from 'down' to 'up'.
+As such, during the render phase, each stratum is rendered in order, with the nodes in the node list rendered from the first element 'up'wards.
 But what about within a given node?
 This is handled via the `GuiRenderer#ELEMENT_SORT_COMPARATOR`, which sorts elements based on their `GuiElementRenderState#scissorArea`, `pipeline`, then `textureSetup`.

 :::warning
 Glyphs rendered for text are not sorted and will always render after all elements in the current node.